 Power of attorney is a legal document which gives a person the authority to take care of the finances of someone who no longer can.
 It could be that they have become incapacitated or are in hospital temporarily and need help keeping their affairs in order.

-Power of attorney can only be set up when someone still has ‘mental capacity’, – the Mental Capacity Act 2005 says a person is unable to make a decision if they are unable to do one of the following; understand information relevant to a decision, retain that information long enough to make the decision, use or weigh that information, or communicate the decision.
+This legal document can only be set up when someone still has ‘mental capacity’.
+The Mental Capacity Act 2005 says a person is unable to make a decision if they are unable to do one of the following: understand information relevant to a decision, retain that information long enough to make the decision, use or weigh that information, or communicate the decision.

 Does my loved one need Power of Attorney?